 Emerging Economies Initiative

-This initiative will provide funding to reduce the cost of bringing events to the local community.
 The intention is to build on local Agile knowledge and experience by:

 - Providing an opportunity to learn that is not bound to a commercially motivated event, e.g. conference or training.